 *All rates correct at time of writing.
 For latest rates click here: Hostel rates

 About Caerhafod Lodge

 The Lodge is privately owned by Carolyn.
 You might guess from the photos but the accommodation is converted farm buildings.
 My room was the old pig shed.
 But I can assure you it’s now a beautiful clean room, no evidence of pigs!!
 The rooms have their existing wooden beams and features.
 And the outside is painted in a beautiful bright green which fits beautifully with the country surroundings.

 Away from the hustle and bustle of busy life.
 Phone and internet signal is limited.
 However, there is Wi-Fi which works pretty well.
 In emergencies, there is also a payphone available.

 Carolyn gives me a mini tour of the property.
 Starting with the small laundry and drying room.
 Perfect for me wet trainers to go straight into!
 And to stop my car smelling like mud.
-A scent I’m kind of getting used to on this trip!
+A smell I’m kind of getting used to on this trip!

 Next, we go into the spacious kitchen, then out the back door and to stop and admire the pretty scenery.
 Around the building, there are picnic benches and a BBQ area which I can imagine to be a great social area.
 A door leads into a large lounge area, which has games.
 And thank goodness no TV.
 It’s great to get completely away from technology.